Employment Opportunities at DCCC

 - states your qualifications related to position responsibilities, requirements, college mission, values, vision, and organizational competencies.

 The letter of application is used to ensure that applicants are proficient in the English language.
 Faculty candidates who teach courses in languages other than English will be asked to provide a written sample in that language.

 2) Official or unofficial transcripts (from organizations which are recognized by the Council of Higher Education Accreditation), showing college courses you have completed and degrees you have earned (may be submitted electronically).
 Applicants who attended educational institutions outside the United States must have their transcripts evaluated by World Education Services (WES) to determine qualifications prior to being given consideration for a vacant position.

 Upon the request of the College, the applicant may be asked to provide additional detailed information which does not appear on the application.
 Applicants will be contacted if they are selected for an interview by the search committee.
 The interview process serves several purposes, one of which is to ensure that candidates are proficient in oral communication.
 Accreditation criteria require that faculty must be proficient in oral communication in the language in which courses will be taught.

-College policy requires a criminal background check to be completed on candidates recommended for hiring in full-time positions and some part-time positions.
+College policy requires a criminal background check be completed on all candidates recommended for hire (both full-time and part-time positions.
 Federal law requires employers to verify the identity and eligibility of all persons hired to work in the United States.